 Hair was also frequently worn off the neck and formed into a high knot or cluster at the top of the head.
 Sometimes these clusters were formed from large waves or ringlets, although mostly from curls, braids, or plaits.
 False hair was commonly used to add fullness and these false pieces were often mixed in with a woman’s real hair to add bulk.

 The usual ornamentation — ribbons and bows — remained popular in the fall and winter of 1870 and were worn both at the front and at the rear of the head.
 Flowers were worn during the “winter, in conjunction with feathers, a cluster being placed at the base of two feather tips.”
-Additionally, when hair was exceedingly long, it was worn in plaits or braids, which fell down the back of the neck and is shown in the illustration to the left.
+Additionally, when hair was exceedingly long, it was worn in plaits or braids, which fell down the back of the neck and is shown below.
 When the hair was shorter, a second braid might be attached to a ribbon or bow and a plait formed.

 As mentioned, the hairstyles of 1870 were not fixed, and throughout the early 1870s careless tendrils were also fashionable.
 Fashion books also encouraged a woman to wear what was personally becoming to her saying that she should not “be a slave to fashion.”
 Waist-length hair was not uncommon and was considered a sign of a woman’s femininity, and hair was almost always waved or curled and never worn just straight.
 However, there was still a sense of individuality in all the hairstyles of 1870 whether in America, England, or Paris.

-Peterson’s Magazine summed up what they thought about the hairstyles in 1870 stating:
+Peterson’s Magazine summed up what they thought about the hairstyles of 1870 stating:

 “Fashion is not immutable.
 As we have often remarked, it should always be adapted to each person’s requirements.
 Begin by being pretty, ladies, and never abandon what enhances your charms for the sake of being fashionable.
 Fashion is not so very despotic after all, but is every ready to accommodate herself to circumstances … every woman can become more or less pretty, and be, as a poet so felicitously phrases it, ‘the sunshine of the home.'”